OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis

-You can implement WebViews with the following components:
+Look out for usages of the following components that implement WebViews:

 - [UIWebView](https://developer.apple.com/reference/uikit/uiwebview "UIWebView reference documentation") (for iOS versions 7.1.2 and older)
 - [WKWebView](https://developer.apple.com/reference/webkit/wkwebview "WKWebView reference documentation") (for iOS in version 8.0 and later)
 - [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller)

 `UIWebView` is deprecated and should not be used.
-Make sure that either WKWebView or SafariViewController are used to embed web content:
+Make sure that either `WKWebView` or `SafariViewController` are used to embed web content:

 - `WKWebView` is the appropriate choice for extending app functionality, controlling displayed content  (i.e., prevent the user from navigating to arbitrary URLs), and customizing.
 - `SafariViewController` should be used to provide a generalized web viewing experience.
 Note that `SafariViewController` shares cookies and other website data with Safari.